MP Estate Planning UK

 The Importance of the Banding System

-We can help you navigate the complexities of the inheritance tax system and provide guidance on reducing inheritance tax liabilities.
-By working together, we can develop a personalized plan to protect your family’s future.
+We can help you navigate the complexities of the inheritance tax system and develop a personalised plan to protect your family’s future.
+Plan, don’t panic.

 Common Misconceptions About Inheritance Tax

 There’s a lot of confusion surrounding inheritance tax, and it’s time to set the record straight.
-Many people believe that inheritance tax is a tax on the beneficiaries, but in reality, it’s paid by the estate before the assets are distributed.
-This misunderstanding can lead to unnecessary worry and poor planning.
+Many people believe that IHT is a tax on the beneficiaries, but in reality, it’s paid by the estate — from the deceased person’s assets — before anything is distributed.
+This misunderstanding can lead to unnecessary worry and, worse, a failure to plan.

 Debunking Myths: Who Really Pays?